mbcovid19updates/mbcovid19updates.github.io/README.md

 <a href="https://www.gov.mb.ca/covid19/vaccine/immunization-record.html" class="button">COVID-19 Vaccine website FAQ</a>
 <a href="https://immunizationcard.manitoba.ca/#/faq?lang=en" class="button">Immunization Card website FAQ</a>

 ↑ <a href="#top" class="backtotop">Back to the top of the page</a>

-<a name="vaccine-lottery"></a>
-### Vaccine Lottery

-_Last updated: June 10, 2021_

-The Manitoba government is launching a new province-wide lottery that will award nearly $2 million in cash and scholarships this summer to encourage Manitobans to get fully vaccinated as soon as possible.

-All Manitobans aged 12 and up who have received at least one dose of vaccine by August 2 will be eligible for the first draw.
-All Manitobans aged 12 and up who have received two doses by September 6 will be eligible for the second draw.

-Anyone who has been immunized by these deadlines will automatically be entered.
-Each draw will award:

-- 3 prizes of **$100,000** in the Winnipeg Regional Health Authority (excluding Churchill), for a total of $300,000.
-- 1 **$100,000** prize in each of these regional health authorities, for a total of $400,000:
-   - Prairie Mountain Health;
-   - Southern Health–Santé Sud;
-   - Interlake-Eastern Regional Health Authority; and
-   - Northern Regional Health Authority (including Churchill).
-- 10 **$25,000** scholarships for young people aged 12 to 17 across the province, for a total of $250,000.

-To see the full details of this announcement, [view the link here](https://news.gov.mb.ca/news/index.html?item=51427&posted=2021-06-09).

-#### What is the purpose of the Manitoba Vaccination Lottery?
-Vaccination is the fastest way to overcome COVID-19 and help Manitobans return to the activities they love.
-The Manitoba Vaccination Lottery provides an incentive for people who have chosen to get the vaccine.

-#### Who is eligible?
-Anyone who receives their first dose of vaccine by Aug.
-2 is eligible for the first draw, and anyone who has received two doses by Sept.
-6 is eligible for the second draw.
-Additional details about the process will be provided before the end of June.

-#### Are children eligible?
-Yes.
-Young people aged 12 to 17 are currently eligible to be immunized, so they will be entered into the lottery automatically after their immunizations.
-They are eligible to win one of 20 $25,000 scholarships.

-#### What happens if you are a person who cannot be immunized for medical or other reasons?
-The Manitoba Vaccination Lottery is only open to individuals who have received one dose (first draw) or two doses (second draw) of the vaccine.

-#### What should I do if I do not want to participate in the lottery?
-There will be a process in place for individuals who wish to opt out of the Manitoba Vaccination Lottery.

-#### I was immunized outside of Manitoba, but I live here.
-Am I still eligible?
-Yes.
-However, you will have to report your immunization to covidimmunizationrecordsinformation@gov.mb.ca or your [local public health office](https://www.gov.mb.ca/health/publichealth/offices.html) before the lottery draw.

-↑ <a href="#top" class="backtotop">Back to the top of the page</a>